rkouye/numbani-react/CONTRIBUTING.md

 - Running `npm install` in the component's root directory will install everything you need for development.

-## Demo Development Server
+## Documentation and development Server

-- `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm dev` will run a development server with the lib's documentation app at [http://localhost:3000](http://localhost:3000) with hot module reloading.

+Documentation is written using MDX with *docz*.

 ## Running Tests